-In general, gaming on Linux used to be limited to the few FOSS games available for the operating system, which is no longer the case, and it has seen steady growth over the past few years.
-With major companies like Valve providing Steam for Linux, Proton, the development of DXVK, the continuous work put into Wine by its developers, and Indie game developers creating games with Linux support out-of-the-box, the amount of fun for Linux continues to expand.
+In general, Linux gaming used to be limited to a few FOSS games, but this is no longer the case, and it has seen steady growth over the past few years.
+With major companies like Valve providing Steam for Linux, Proton, the development of DXVK, the ongoing work in Wine by its developers, and Indie game developers creating games with Linux support out of the box, the fun for Linux continues to expand.

 This post will be pt.
 1.